humdrum-tools/humdrum-notation-plugin/index.md

 # Introduction #

-This website documents a javascript plugin that creates music notation within any webpage, generated from <a target="_blank" href="https://www.humdrum.org">Humdrum</a> data either embedded within the same page or from an external source.
-Here is an example result from plugin displaying J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:
+This website documents a javascript plugin that creates music notation from <a target="_blank" href="https://www.humdrum.org">Humdrum</a>
+data either embedded within the same webpage or from an external source.
+Here is an example result from the plugin displaying J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

 {% include hummel-interaction.html %}
+<div id="hummel-prelude-op67n15-container" style="color:green; height:323.73px;">xxxxx</div>
 {% include_relative hummel-example.txt %}

 The above music notation was created dynamically inside your web